What is Azure Private Endpoint and Azure Private Link Service?

 When a private endpoint is created, a read-only NIC is assigned.
-This cannot be modified and will remain for the life cycle of the Private endpoint.
+The NIC can't be modified and will remain for the life cycle of the Private endpoint.

-How do I achieve availability while using Private Endpoints in case of regional failures?
+How do I achieve availability while using Private Endpoint if there are regional failures?

 Private Endpoints are highly available resources with an SLA as per SLA for Azure Private Link.
-However, since they are regional resources, any Azure region outage can impact the availability.
-To achieve availability in case of regional failures, multiple PEs connected to same destination resource could be deployed in different regions.
+However, since they're regional resources, any Azure region outage can affect the availability.
+To achieve availability if there are regional failures, multiple PEs connected to same destination resource could be deployed in different regions.
 This way if one region goes down, you can still route the traffic for your recovery scenarios through PE in different region to access the destination resource.
-For info on how the regional failures are handled on destination service side, please review the service documentation on failover and recovery.
+For info on how the regional failures are handled on destination service side, review the service documentation on failover and recovery.
 Private Link traffic follows the Azure DNS resolution for the destination endpoint.

-How do I achieve availability while using private endpoints in case of Availability Zone failures?
+How do I achieve availability while using private endpoints if there's Availability Zone failures?

 Private Endpoints are highly available resources with an SLA as per SLA for Azure Private Link.
-Private Endpoints are zone-agnostic: an availability zone failure in the region of the Private Endpoint will not impact the availability of the Private Endpoint.
+Private Endpoints are zone-agnostic: an availability zone failure in the region of the Private Endpoint won't affect the availability of the Private Endpoint.

 Do private endpoints support ICMP traffic?